nealcaren/fightordie/_sources/Volumes/04/02/education.md

 The supervisor of the colored schools of Indianapolis wrote to express regret that the lecture had seemed to attack his school curriculum and ideals, and the assistant superintendent of schools in the District of Columbia hastens to give advice!

-Yet where is the flaw in the argument ?
+Yet where is the flaw in the argument?

 There is no flaw, but there are serious flaws in the thinking of some of these critics.